telerik/blazor-docs/components/dropdownbutton/appearance.md

 This article describes the declarative settings of the DropDownButton component, which affect the styling and appearance of the primary button.

-The DropDownButton provides the same appearance parameters, as the regular [Button component]({%slug button-appearance%}):
+The DropDownButton provides the same appearance parameters as the regular [Button component]({%slug button-appearance%}):

 * [FillMode](#fillmode)
 * [Rounded](#rounded)